Hospital Administrator

 University of North Carolina – Gillings School of Global Public Health

-The University of North Carolina first introduced executive master’s programs to their offerings in 1960 and has been teaching health policy and management since 1936.
+The University of North Carolina first introduced executive master’s programs to its offerings in 1960 and has been teaching health policy and management since 1936.

 Their executive master’s of health administration has brought this legacy into the modern age with all online classes.
 Classes in this program are taught live, typically on Tuesday and Wednesday evenings.
-This allows students to interact with their peers as well as get valuable face time with the world-class faculty in this program.
+This allows students to interact with their peers and get valuable face time with the world-class faculty in this program.

 Although classes are primarily offered online, students are expected to travel to campus for three sessions each year.
-This program is designed for working professionals, but they caution that it is essential to have clear expectations with employers about the necessity to travel to campus as well as the demands of the program.
+This program is designed for working professionals, but they caution that it is essential to have clear expectations with employers about the necessity of traveling to campus and the demands of the program.
 Applicants must be currently employed in health and human services and, ideally, already have managerial experience.

 • Location: Chapel Hill, NC